-This paper deals with nonnegative matrix factorization (NMF) dedicated to unmixing of hyperspectral images (HSI).
-We propose several improvements to better relate the output endmember spectra to the physical properties of the input data: firstly, we introduce a regularization term which enforces the closeness of the output endmembers to automatically selected reference spectra.
-Secondly, we account for these reference spectra and their locations in the initialization matrices.
-We exemplify our methods on self-acquired HSIs.
+Keywords: Non-negative Matrix Factorization, PARAFAC, Linear Algebra, Hyperspectral Image, Remote Sensing, such as nonnegative matrix factorization (NMF), canonical polyadic decomposition (PARAFAC).
+In this paper, we solved the problem of the hyperspectral imaging with NMF algorithm.
+We based on the physical property to improve and to relate the output endmembers spectra to the physical properties of the input data.
+To achieve this, we added a regularization which enforces the closeness of the output endmembers to automatically selected reference spectra.
+Afterwards we accounted for these reference spectra and their locations in the initialization matrices.
+To illustrate our methods, we used self-acquired hyperspectral images (HSIs).
 The first scene is compound of leaves at the macroscopic level.
 In a controlled environment, we extract the spectra of three pigments.
-The second scene is acquired from an airplane: we distinguish between vegetation, water, and soil.
+The second scene is acquired from an airplane: We distinguish between vegetation, water, and soil.